pytoolbelt/pytoolbelt-psenv/README.md

 ``psenv push --env new_env``

-## Credential Injection (Currently just AWS Supported)
+## Credential Injection
-Sometimes you might want to copy some environment variables from your local env to a .env file. for example when you use temp AWS credentials and need to load them into more than one project / environment.
+Sometimes you might want to copy some environment variables from your current terminal session environment to a .env file.
+Example when you use temp AWS credentials and need to load them into more than one project / environment.
 To do this, get your creds however you normally would and then

-``psenv inject aws --env some_env``
+``psenv inject --prefix aws --env some_env``

 all your aws credentials will be injected to your .env file!
 Like Magic!